2012 Public Forum on Accessible Services

 “More room for walkers and wheelchairs on bus and subway”

-Response: TTC staff have worked closely with vehicle manufacturers and ACAT over many years to optimise the layout and space available on TTC vehicles to improve accessibility.
+TTC staff have worked closely with vehicle manufacturers and ACAT over many years to optimize the layout and space available on TTC vehicles to improve accessibility.
 The provision of two mobility-device locations on all vehicles is now standard.
 Moving to 100% low-floor buses and streetcars has created some design challenges, particularly in the design of low-floor buses where the wheel-wells must protrude into the vehicle’s interior space, creating a pinch-point immediately behind the Operator’s area.
-The space in this area has been optimised as much as possible to accommodate larger mobility devices, but there are some larger mobility devices that cannot fit through the pinch point.
+The space in this area has been optimized as much as possible to accommodate larger mobility devices, but there are some larger mobility devices that cannot fit through the pinch point.
 TTC and ACAT are working to communicate this limitation to mobility device manufacturers to encourage them to design devices that can be accommodated on conventional low-floor buses.

 Issue: Wheel-Trans vehicle design

 “Wheel-Trans needs to secure hanging belts that clang and make lots of noise during the ride”

 I don’t like the new buses that have the front seat out because most wheelchairs can’t get in there”

 “Better shock absorbers to cushion the jerks that make your back suffer when you have back problems”

 Wheel-Trans is currently investigating better methods of installing and using restraining belts.
 The new vehicles were developed in conjunction with the Advisory Committee on Accessible Transit (ACAT) and the current vehicle layout was considered the best use of space.
 All new vehicles now come with an air ride suspension system to minimize any discomfort for passengers.